duckduckgo/bloom_cpp/README.md

 - linux >= Ubuntu 16.04.3 LTS
 - macOS >= 10.12

-The utils and unit tests have been run only on linux and macOS.
+The library is written in C++ 14.
+Utils and unit tests have been run only on linux and macOS.
 We recommend installing g++ and cmake to run this project.
+Underlying architecture is expected to use 8-bit chars.

 ### Utils - GenerateFilter
 A convenience utility that uses the main filter library to generate a binary bloom filter that can then be imported later or used on a different device.
 This is useful for distributing / sharing populated bloom filters.
- Also generates a false positive list that can be used as an allowlist.
+ Also generates a false positive list that can be used as supplementary data to ensure final result is always correct.

 Run via the `./make_filter.sh` script with appropriate parameters.